Kurozora/kurozora-web/resources/docs/terms_of_use.md

 Email: redarkcompany@gmail.com

 The information contained in this web site is subject to change without notice.
-Copyright © 2018-now Redark All rights reserved.
+Copyright © 2018-now Redark.
+All rights reserved.
 </div>
 </section>